" "

 Theft or Receipt of Stolen Mail Matter Generally:

 Companies should be vigilant to ensure their direct mail strategies don’t unintentionally cause mail misplacement or theft.
 Incorrectly addressed mail can lead to missed business opportunities and tarnish the firm’s image.
 Ensuring accurate recipient details and maintaining list cleanliness are fundamental.
+Additionally, mail theft is a serious issue with substantial penalties, including fines and possible jail time.

 Drivers’ Privacy Protection Act: